Inha-united-soccer/INHA_Striker/README.md

 ### **Tactical Intelligence**
 The striker knows where to be even when it doesn't have the ball.
-*   **Symmetry-based Positioning**: Exploits open space by calculating the symmetric opposite of defender positions.
+*   **Symmetry-based Positioning**: Exploits open space by calculating optimal gaps relative to defender positions.
 *   **Obstacle-Aware Dribbling**: Dynamically projects paths to find the safest route through a crowded defense.

 ### **Precision & Power**
-*   **Kick Lock Mechanism**: Ensures commitment to a shot once the perfect opportunity is recognized.
+*   **Kick Lock Mechanism**: Prevents action oscillation by committing to a shot once a high-confidence window is identified.
 *   **Adaptive Head Tracking**: Smoothes out sensor noise for stable vision while tracking high-speed balls.

 ---